Bell Cornwell has recently obtained planning permission for 1000 sq. m of prime office floor space at Electricity House in Bristol.

-Bell Cornwell devised the planning strategy, drafted and submitted the associated planning application, and managed the application on behalf of the client up to its positive determination, having helped secure planning permission which meets the client’s objectives of delivering a B1(a) office use which can operate without restriction, either as a series of individual units or as one single office space.
+Bell Cornwell devised the planning strategy, drafted and submitted the associated planning application, and managed the application on behalf of the client up to its positive determination, having helped secure a planning permission which meets the client’s objectives of delivering B1(a) office use which can operate without restriction, either as a series of individual units or as one single office space.

 For more information on this project contact Associate, Dan Rogers.